 Day 4-6: Granada

 We drove for 2h30mn along olive groves, farm fields and the distant Sierra Nevada to get to Granada.
 The city is known in History as the last Moorish kingdom to fall to the Spanish Kings.
-Whilst many other cities were conquered by the Spanish in the 12th and 13th century, the kingdom of Granada fell in 1492 (the same year Christopher Colombus set sail to the Americas).
+Whilst many other cities were conquered by the Spanish in the 12th and 13th centuries, the kingdom of Granada fell in 1492 (the same year Christopher Columbus set sail to the Americas).

 Granada is an interesting place.
-Set in the foothills of the Sierra Nevada, it is a fairly big city which houses a very diverse population.
+Set in the foothills of the Sierra Nevada, it is a fairly big city that houses a very diverse population.
 Its most famous neighbourhoods are the Albaicín, locally known as the Arab quarter, and Sacromonte, where gypsy communities live.
 Wandering around these neighbourhoods is very interesting as the mix of cultures hits all the senses!
-The narrow streets are home to colourful shops displaying mosaic lamps, leather goods and spices, as well as small restaurants offering fragrant dishes with specialties from Spain and other far away lands.
-In the Albaicín, there is a famous viewpoint called "Mirador de San Nicolás" - it is worth the climb to enjoy views of the Alhambras with the Sierra Nevada in the background.
+The narrow streets are home to colourful shops displaying mosaic lamps, leather goods and spices, as well as small restaurants offering fragrant dishes with specialties from Spain and other faraway lands.
+In the Albaicín, there is a famous viewpoint called "Mirador de San Nicolás" - it is worth the climb to enjoy views of the Alhambra with the Sierra Nevada in the background.

 It took many centuries for the Alhambras to become the site we can admire now; with each new ruler, new additions were created.
 In the 11th century, parts were built as a fortress for the ruler of the Kingdom.
-These foundations later served as the basis for the current day Alhambras, which were built to their full glory during the Nasrid period in the 13th century.
+These foundations later served as the basis for the current-day Alhambras, which were built to their full glory during the Nasrid period in the 13th century.
 The site became a walled city, with a Mosque, houses, hammams, shops, roads and a very modern water supply system.